oracleot/starter-templates/README.md

 # Jekyll
-### A basic Jekyll site usually looks something like this:
+This template is built on the basic Jekyll site structure as described [here](https://jekyllrb.com/docs/structure/)

     .
     ├── _config.yml